yehia67/documentation/hub/0.1/concepts/sweeps.md

 # Sweeps

-**A sweep is a bundle that transfers IOTA tokens from users' deposit addresses to one of the Hub owner's addresses.
+**A sweep is a bundle that actions users' withdrawals and transfers IOTA tokens from users' deposit addresses to one of the Hub owner's addresses.
 Sweeps are an optional safety feature that reduces the likelihood of an attacker stealing tokens from a used address.**

 IOTA uses the Winternitz one-time signature scheme to create signatures.
 As a result, each signature exposes around half of the private key.
 Signing a bundle once with the a private key is safe.
 Signing a different bundle with the same private key may allow attackers to brute force the private key and steal IOTA tokens from the address.
 So, when a user withdraws from an address, that address is considered 'used' and must never be withdrawn from again.